 - Use partitioned tables to build BigQuery ML to schedule the predictions query.

-- You can delete partitioned if errors occur.
+- You can delete data of partitions if errors occur.